MaxSteven/chrome-dribbblehd/README.md

 **1.4.2** :: *26th Mar 2014*

-- Fix for new dribble routing.
+- Fix for new Dribbble routing.

 **1.4.1** :: *10th Mar 2013*